thwill1000/mmb4l/README.md

 **Gotchas:**

- 1. Unlike other MMBasic version there is no key to **Run** a program from the editor.
+ 1. Unlike other MMBasic version there is no key combination to automatically **Run** a program from the editor.
  2. If you rename a file whilst saving it MMB4L will not update its "current stored program" state and will still be using the previous file.

 ## 6. Differences from MMBasic 5.07.03 for the Colour Maximite 2